 Finding what comes next in facial recognition

 In 2001, at a facial recognition conference, Paul Viola and Michael Jones gave a presentation about an object detector called boosting.
 The announcement of this algorithm was the moment when the service called facial identification entered the area of "More Data beats Better Algorithms (MDbBA)".
 After that, there were many algorithm improvements to greatly improve performance, but facial region tracking used in digital cameras was based on the method used in this announcement.
+Researchers are requested to do two things.

 1. Develop the next MDbBA area by inventing new algorithms and methods.
 Become the second Viola and Jones.